 - Expand your network of employer contacts.

 Six Steps to Career Fair Success

 View the list of employers attending the Fair and identify the ones that you are most interested in approaching.
 A quick visit to these organizations’ web sites to review their mission statements, operations, and typical job openings will help you decide.
 Identify your priority or “A-list” employers and visit them first.
 Include in that list the employers who plan to stay the day after the Fair to hold interviews.
-If you have a AGGIE Handshake account, you will receive customized emails identifying the key employers you might wish to network with on the day of the Fair.

 Although a targeted resume works best when applying for employment, a general resume which provides a broad overview of your experiences and skills works well for the Fair.
 You need not include an objective statement but can use one if you are targeting your priority employers with a customized resume.
 Drop-in resume edits are available daily at Career Services and other times by appointment.
-Don’t wait until the last minute to get help with this important document.
+Don’t wait until the last minute for help with this important document.
 The use of a student business card can be very effective at the Career Fair.
 These are available at a very low cost and can be designed and ordered on our web site with pick up and payment at Career Services, ground level of the University Inn.

 Dress PROFESSIONALLY!
 You cannot undervalue a first impression so consider coming prepared for the job you hope to get.
 Business casual is recommended, but a suit is also appropriate if you are about to graduate and this attire fits the organizational norm for the employer you are visiting.